jcrozum/pystablemotifs/README.md

-# StableMotifs
+# PyStableMotifs
 A set of tools for attractor and target control of Boolean systems.
 Includes stable motif reduction with oscillation checking for attractor identification and control, and Greedy Randomized Adaptive Search Procedure and brute-force methods for target control.

 # Installation